vanderbilt-data-science/ai_summer/README.md

 * Let us know how you are doing using Fastcups at https://cups.fast.ai/vanderbilt-ai-summer!

 ## Workshop Schedule
+Date	Topics
+Mon, May 16	Introduction to Transformers, architecture, Huggingface models, datasets, spaces Wed, May 18	Text applications / inferencing pipeline / sharing your work interactively with Gradio Fri, May 20	Training for text / pushing to hub / custom Gradio Mon, May 23	Audio models
+Wed, May 25	Audio models / Image models
+Fri, May 27	Image models
+Mon, May 30	Custom models from scratch/special tokens/domain adaptation
+Wed, Jun 1	Custom models from scratch/Perceiver IO Fri, Jun 3	Research Presentation / Whirlwind tour of what's new / Next Steps

 ## Breakout Rooms
 During these workshops, we'll have a number of breakout rooms where you'll work with others for discussion or develop code to solve an assignment.
 Please screenshot or paste your results in the following Google doc: